bradleypeterson/AlgoGauge/README.md

 Includes Perf data in the output.
 Actual Perf data only works on Linux.
 If you are not on Linux and want to use this anyways, you can set this to "sample". e.g. `--sample`

+> [!IMPORTANT]
+> Perf may not work without sudo however this can be easily be fixed by following does not need sudo look at [PERF.md](./docs/PERF.md) to fix this

 ##### -h, --help